livingdocsIO/documentation/design/create_designs.md

 | doc-container | This tag can contain other components. |
 | doc-html | The content of this tag is freeform HTML.
 This can be used to embed tweets or IFrames. |
 | doc-link | The href attribute of this tag can be set to a link by the user. |

+#### But I want my own design

+Sure enough you don't want to keep working with the `livingdocs-design-boilerplate` forever.
+We highly advise you though to use the setup defined there as it makes working with Livingdocs designs a lot easier.
+Just create a Github fork of the `livingdocs-design-boilerplate` project (or copy it by hand), name it anything you like and start replacing the CSS and HTML with your own.